Samsara: Don’t Get Locked Up Inside Self-Created Sorrow Prisons

 Samsara is the kingdom of your ego.
-Its towers and turrets of misperceived notions in duality are farfetched and far removed from the nondual reality of your true Self.
+Its towers and turrets of misperceived notions in duality are farfetched and far removed from the non-dual reality of your true Self.
 If there are seven billion people on this planet today, for example, then we clearly have seven billion subjective worlds present alongside the one commonly shared physical, tangible, objective world we all share.
-Apparently, in relationships too, each one of us is an “object” for each other, and we elicit “subjective” responses.
-That is why, under similar circumstances, two people can have entirely different responses.
+In relationships, too, each one of us is an “object” for each other, and we elicit “subjective” responses.
+That is why, under similar circumstances, two people can have entirely different responses to any given situation.

-A simple example can be when two people are laid off from work.
+A simple example is when two people are laid off from work.
 These two people are pretty much in the same economical situations when they lose their jobs.
-One can take it as a sign from the ‘Universe’ to try something else, perhaps even change their life path; and another may need to get on antidepressants due to an ensuing sense of failure, shame, and sense of being a victim of the previous work authorities.
+One may take it as a sign from the universe to try something else, perhaps even change their life path; and another may need to get on antidepressants due to an ensuing sense of failure, shame, and sense of being a victim of the previous work authorities.

 Samsara is then, quite literally, a sorrowful prison that we manufacture with our own projected myth-reality, since it has no “objective” basis in the objective reality.
 It is simply our individual assumptions about the world, self, and god, at a given moment in time.
-The objective world, on the other hand (yes, the same one the two people in the example above lost their job in), is neither full of pain nor joy.
+The objective world, on the other hand, is neither full of pain nor joy.
 The world is simply an invitation to respond to it.
 The world becomes different things for different people depending upon what is going on inside their private samsara.

-Bam!
-Our subjective-reality gets agitated, and our samsara starts precipitating with out of control emotions.
-Even if we manage to free ourselves from one issue, the next one crops up.
-For example, in the example mentioned above, even if the men get a new job, they then become preoccupied with getting promoted.
-Even though their employment issue got resolved, they are still not happy, because the money status, title etc., become new cravings in samsara.
+In the example mentioned above, say one person were to get a new job, but they then become preoccupied with getting promoted.
+Even though their employment issue got resolved, they are still not happy, because the money/status/title becomes the new craving in their samsara.
 Is there no end to this cycle?

 Fortunately, the ancient Vedas recognized that emotional and existential suffering sprouts from inside our own mind, in response to the circumstances outside us; but it doesn’t come from the outside per se.
 It is reassuring to know this at one level, because then we can hope to cultivate the wisdom to train our mind to respond differently.
 We can hope to find the strength within to do something about our suffering.
 We can hope to become free of suffering, if we so desire, and the Hindu Upanishads says, why not?